Is Anxiety Therapy Right for You?

 I’m not sure I’ll have the time for anxiety therapy.

-We are more than willing to work with your schedule to help you fit therapy into your life.
-In fact, we offer weekend, early morning, and evening appointments for this reason.
-We believe it is important to take care of all aspects of your health, not just the physical ones.
+At Bray Counseling, we’re more than happy to work around your schedule so you can reap all the wonderful benefits of anxiety therapy.
+In fact, we offer weekend, early morning, and evening appointments for this exact reason.
+We believe it’s vitally important to care for all aspects of your health, not just the physical ones.

 I’m afraid of being judged.

-Many people who experience anxiety feel ashamed by the content of some of their thoughts and so they worry about how others will react if those thoughts are made known.
-The fact is, almost all of us have intrusive thoughts that seem strange or abhorrent.
-That’s why we never judge or jump to conclusions about any thoughts you may express.
-We want to give you the space to explore where those thoughts come from and really understand how to manage them.
+Many people who suffer from anxiety feel ashamed of what transpires in their minds and worry about how other people would react if they knew the content of their thoughts.
+The reality is, most of us have intrusive thoughts that seem strange or repulsive.
+That’s why our compassionate therapists at Bray Counseling never judge or jump to conclusions.
+We want to provide you a safe space to explore where those thoughts come from, delve into understanding them, and develop a life-enhancing skillset to thoroughly manage them.

 Learn To Manage Difficult Thoughts With Anxiety Therapy

-If you are ready to make a lasting changing in decreasing your anxiety, please call us at 512-636-0104 or send in an appointment request form.
-With our help, you can begin your journey to overcoming anxiety.
+If you're ready to make a lasting change in decreasing your anxiety, please call us at 512-636-0104 or easily send in our appointment request form.
+With the help of Bray Counseling, you can begin your journey to overcoming anxiety.